opensimworld/active-npcs/README.md

 Overview of setup:
 - Drop the controller script in a controller object.
 Edit the script and  change the "availableNames" list to contain the names that you want your NPCs to have.
-- Create a notecard named "waypoints" which defines the waypoints of your region (optional but you 'll miss half the fun without it)
+- Create a notecard named "waypoints" which defines the waypoints of your region (optional but you 'll miss half the fun without it).
+Drop the notecard in the controller object.
 -- Each line in the notecard is of the form "x,y,z,name-of-waypoint"
-- Create a notecard named "links" that defines which waypoints are connected to each other -- Each line in this notecard is of the form p1,p2, where p1 and p2 are the line numbers of the waypoints in the "waypoints" notecard
+- Create a notecard named "links" that defines which waypoints are connected to each other -- Each line in this notecard is of the form p1,p2, where p1 and p2 are the line numbers of the waypoints in the "waypoints" notecard.
+Drop this notecard in the controller object.

 For example for a region with 4 waypoints named "house", "gym", "bar" and "theater" the "waypoints" notecard would be